conversodinHXL/REDiff/README.md

 neurological and neurodegenerative disorders or cancer.
-Next generation sequencing technologies offer the unique opportunity to investigate in depth RNA editing even though no dedicated software has been released up to now. with calling out RNA editing events, it's necessary to sort out RNA editing events thus faliciating
+Next generation sequencing technologies offer the unique opportunity to investigate in depth RNA editing even though no dedicated software has been released up to now. with calling out RNA editing events, it's necessary to sort out RNA editing events thus faliciating identify important RNA editing events. however,

 REDItREDiffools are simple python scripts conceived to facilitate the investigation of RNA editing at large-scale and devoted to research groups that would to explore such phenomenon in own